microsoft/nni/docs/Trials.md

 > Step 1 - Update codes with annotations

-Please refer the following tensorflow code snippet for NNI Annotation, the highlighted 4 lines are annotations that help you to: (1) tune batch\_size and (2) dropout\_rate, (3) report test\_acc every 100 steps, and (4) at last report test\_acc as final result.
+The following is a tensorflow code snippet for NNI Annotation, where the highlighted 4 lines are annotations that help you to:
+  1. tune batch\_size and
+  2. dropout\_rate
+  3. report test\_acc every 100 steps, and
+  4. at last report test\_acc as final result.

 What noteworthy is: as these new added codes are annotations, it does not actually change your previous codes logic, you can still run your code as usual in environments without NNI installed.

 ```diff
 with tf.Session() as sess: